futuresuper/fs-website-2021/src/docs-and-forms/super-non-binding-nomination-of-beneficiaries-form.md

 category: Super Forms
 order: 8
 ---
-Complete this form to nominate who you would like to receive the funds in your Future Super account in the case of your passing.
+Complete this form to nominate who you would like to receive the funds in your Future Super account in the case of your death.

-The Trustee will consider your non-binding nomination but may use their discretion to decide which dependent or dependents will receive your funds or how funds will be distributed between beneficiaries.
+The Trustee must consider your nomination but is not bound to follow it.
+The Trustee has the discretion to pay to any one or more of your dependants or your Legal Personal Representative.